 This is the final month of the 52 Weeks Savings Plan!

 The year ends with a month full of celebrations and deals.
-Remnants of Thanksgiving, Black Friday, and Cyber Monday may be found at the beginning of the month, which then moves to Hanukkah, Winter Solstice on the 22nd, Christmas (25), Kwanzaa (26) and New Year’s Eve (31).
+Remnants of Thanksgiving, Black Friday, and Cyber Monday may be found at the beginning of the month.
+Holidays this month are Hanukkah (10), Winter Solstice on the 21st, Christmas (25), Kwanzaa (26) and New Year’s Eve (31).
 Not to mention holiday festivities, get-togethers and winter weather all month long.
 Here are some of the best deals you’ll find this month.

 There will be deals on feast items for post-Thanksgiving, pre-Christmas, and post-Christmas.
 Discounts will vary, but you’ll find them both before and after each holiday.
 You will also find the following on sale:

 - Dried fruit

 - Baking supplies like flour, sugar, and yeast

 Holiday specialty items like eggnog, cider, gravy, stuffing and boxed potatoes will also be on sale.
 If you do a lot of baking year-round, stock up on those ingredients, both from scratch ingredients and mixes.
 Even in their current packaging, they can be safely stored for at least 6 months in a cool, dark, dry location.
 If you want to store them long-term, follow the instructions in this article for repackaging them.